08 September 2020

 A basic award for unfair dismissal is calculated in the same manner as a Statutory Severance Payment (SSP) under the Severance Payments Act.
 And a basic award for unfair dismissal will be reduced by the amount of any severance payment paid by an employer to a redundant employee: see paragraph 2(5).

-in section 31 the Act.
-Hence, the employer may not follow the consultation requirements.
-And only pay a redundancy payment to a redundant employee.
-The payment will include any monies (e.g. a SSP, pay in lieu of notice) and benefits (e.g. a travel allowance) that would be due to the redundant as per paragraph 1(a), paragraph 1(b) and section 22 of the Act.
-See paragraphs 121 - 124 of the case transcript.
+Surprisingly, there is no financial penalty for an employer’s failure to follow the consultation requirements in section 31 the Act.
+Therefore, if an employer fails to consult a redundant employee (RE) - but pays a redundancy payment (RP) to the RE.
+And the RP includes any monies (e.g. a SSP, pay in lieu of notice) and benefits (e.g. a travel allowance) that would be due to the RE as per paragraph 1(a), paragraph 1(b) and section 22 of the Act.
+The RE may successfully claim that their dismissal was unfair - but they may not receive any monetary award from the Employment Rights Tribunal.
+See paragraphs 119 - 124 of Chefette v Harris (CCJ).

 Also see the news item entitled Redundancy Consultation.